 Mürren is car-free, which is perfect for hikers, families and anyone seeking peace and quiet in the Alps.
 The village is popular, so it's not necessarily the cheapest place to stay.
 Mürren's location is somewhat isolated.
 The immediate surroundings are wonderful, but it takes a bit of time to explore the rest of the Jungfrau region.
 One first has to take the cableway down to the valley, and start day trips from there.

 Mürren is a small village.
 There are quite some hotels and restaurants, but don't expect museums or other entertainment like nightlife.

 Mürren is the highest village in the Jungfrau region.
-It gets plenty of snow in winter, so it's once of the best places to enjoy winter sports and other snow activities like sledging and winter hiking.
+It usually gets plenty of snow in winter, so it's once of the best places to enjoy winter sports and other snow activities like sledging and winter hiking.

 Are you interested in other towns in the Jungfrau region?
 You'll find them here.

 Bad weather activities

 Staying in Mürren means you are dependent on the weather as nearly all activities are in the outdoors.
 Some ideas for rainy days: